Building the Future: Three Kinds of Product Development

 If you are a Plus user, your current price will not change, and all features not noted above will remain intact.
 If you add new Plus users under your existing account, you’ll receive the exact same pricing and discounts that you receive today.
 New Plus accounts will cost $5 per user per month.

-You can see the details of each product tier here and read a set of FAQs about these changes here.
+You can see the details of each product tier here.

 I hope these changes aren’t a surprise for anyone.
 Over the last three months, we’ve sent out emails, had phone calls, and participated in screen shares, videoconferences and in-person meetings with literally tens of thousands of customers.
 If we’ve missed you, we deeply apologize for our oversight.